JustinVonR/Linux-Dotfiles/README.md

 + Terminator
 + Light (replaces xbacklight because it functions better in my case)

-Changes Made to default i3 scripts:
+Changes Made to default EOS i3 scripts:

 + Removed hibernate from the power menu options in `powermenu` and switched it to use my customized rofi theme
 + Replaced xbacklight with light in `volume_brightness.sh` because xbacklight doesn't work for me